 The acquisition conserves a vast reach of John Day canyon land and protects extensive and continuous expanses of native shrub-steppe habitat.
 This low-rainfall, open grassland once spanned large parts of the Columbia Plateau, but has been largely replaced by irrigated agriculture.
 The area is home to a number of rare native species, including Oregon’s largest herd of bighorn sheep; ground-nesting birds like the grasshopper sparrow and burrowing owl; rare birds of prey like the ferruginous hawk and loggerhead shrike; and reptiles like the sagebrush lizard.
 The property also boasts one of the few steelhead spawning and rearing habitats on the entire lower river: Hay Creek.
 This spring-fed tributary runs cool and clear year-round and is a vital component of the river’s healthy steelhead runs.

 Over a three-year period, WRC conveyed the land to the Oregon Parks and Recreation Department (OPRD).
 In anticipation of the park’s opening, WRC, its partners and community volunteer crews conducted streamside restoration work along three miles of lower Hay Creek and along five miles of the main-stem John Day.
 OPRD also conducted restoration work along the main-stem and created a small picnic area, a welcome station and a primitive campground.
 In September 2013, the property, renamed Cottonwood Canyon State Park, opened to the public as Oregon’s largest state park in a generation.
 In 2019, WRC conveyed a 117-acre ranch to OPRD to expand the northern end of the state park.
-This enhanced park managment and allows OPRD to improve access at the remote Starvation Lane boating site.
+This enhanced park management and allows OPRD to improve access at the remote Starvation Lane boating site.

 A New Park for the Fish, Wildlife and People of Oregon